The Role of a Caregiver

 The Service Diamond Provides

 Diamond Personnel offers an excellent alternative to institutionalized care.
-Our Eldercare and Special Needs Program allows seniors, persons with disabilities and individuals with special needs to remain in their own homes while receiving optimal personalized care.
+Our Eldercare and Special Needs caregivers allow seniors, persons with disabilities and individuals with special needs to remain in their own homes while receiving optimal personalized care.

 You or a family member will receive one-on-one care from a high-quality and experienced caregiver.
 Many of our caregivers will also assist with household duties such as cooking and cleaning.
 This level of personalized care is not available in any public or private long-term care facility.

-All our applicants meet our strict screening criteria (see Diamond Screening).
-Our candidates have several years of experience working with the elderly or special needs individuals, and many have completed specialized geriatric training.
+All of our applicants meet our strict screening criteria (see Diamond Screening).
+Our candidates have several years of experience working with the elderly or special needs individuals, and many have completed specialized geriatric training and are certified Personal Support Workers.
+We specialize in full-time, live out placements.
 Most of our candidates work five days per week.
-If necessary, 24-hour care and weekend relief can also be arranged.
+If necessary, 24-hour care and weekend relief can also be arranged with multiple caregivers.

 If caring for a family member has become increasingly challenging, the staff at Diamond Personnel can help.